mikeharney94/Swindling-Salesman/README.md

 they are required to cross this new line.
 Since this inherently creates a crossing line scenario, this line is also banned.

 Since this bans a single line rather than a set of two lines, this ban is much more significant.
 Each ban skips (n - 1 - indexOfLastInvolvedPoint)! sequences.
-Since this ban can occur with a lower index, given it involves fewer points, the maximum skipped sequences per ban occurance is (n-2)! rather than (n-4)!
+Since this ban can occur with a lower index, given it involves fewer points, the maximum skipped sequences per ban occurrence is (n-2)! rather than (n-4)!

 ### 3. Overlap Bans
 This is a simple case where a line that overlaps an existing point cannot be included in the shortest path.
 If A->B overlaps point C, then A->B->C would be inherently faster.